yorgath/orthogram/docs/ddf.rst

 the appearance of the buffer.
 By default, the program draws the connections without a buffer.

-Connections may have an additional ``group`` attribute, which works together with the ``collapse_connections`` diagram attribute.
+Connections may have an additional ``group`` pseudo-attribute, which works together with the ``collapse_connections`` diagram attribute.
 If ``collapse_connections`` is set to true, connections of the same group that run along the same axis can be drawn on top of each other, thus reducing the clutter and size of the diagram.
 The ``group`` value is just a string.
 Note that setting this attribute affects the drawing order of the connections.
 When the program encounters a connection marked with a group name, it draws all other connections that belong to the same group immediately after first one.
 The order of groups thus becomes more significant compared to the order of the connections themselves.
 It is probably good practice to keep connection definitions referring to the same group close together in the file.

 styles
 ------